 It was known that Jack Ashcroft, Derek Burgess and Don Chapman were still somewhere on the way.
 A candle was left in the window to guide them and in due course they arrived about 9.15.p.m.
 It transpired that they had not left Foxhouse until 2.0.p.m., and had come all the way from Back Tor in the dark - a noble piece of route finding.
-The upper cabin being fairly full, they be retired to the more primitive conditions of the lower one.
+The upper cabin being fairly full, they be a retired to the more primitive conditions of the lower one.

 On Sunday morning the meet dispersed as rapidly as it had congregated.
 Derek and Don set off for Bleaklow; Paul, and Tony went up the Derwent Valley; John Welbourn and Ruth down the W. side of the valley en route for Alport Castles, and Jack Ashcroft, Ron and I down the E. side of the valley back to Ladybower.
 Jack and Ron were both troubled by their feet.
-Ron was breaking in new boots; he reached Ladybower Inn with blood oozing out of his socks, and on this evidence regarded his boots as well broken in. a woebeenne a
+Ron was breaking in new boots; he reached Ladybower Inn with blood oozing out of his socks, and on this evidence regarded his boots as well broken in. a enonadaow d

-But once there, our faces bright and $\frac{1}{2} \frac{1}{R} \frac{1}{D} \frac{1}{T} \frac{1}{T} \frac{1}{D} \frac{1}{D}$ tie motion .
-Due dash hotimiinu dog finbad we had oor .....
-"Bryn-y-Wern" passed away quietly on Sunday 26th October, 1958, Death took place at the time and largely in the manner predicted by our consultants some months ago. .....
-Emotional scenes were few among the family and friends who had come together to witness the old lady's passing on.
+The sports-shops are a mounta Y A A W T TO BOT DOO but to beda Taothu.
+Too bad we hadn't "Bryn-y-Wern" passed away quietly on Sunday 26th October, 1958, Death took place at the time and largely in the manner predicted by our consultants some months ago. .vabane Emotional scenes were few among the family and friends who had come together to witness the old Lady's passing on.
 Old lady she was, but game to the end, she showed signs of evident enjoyment when only twenty-four hours before death she was subjected to the irreverent high spirits of those who had gathered for the wake.
-A more detailed account of the events that preceded the quietus shooting heron - Nd.) is given below.
+A more detailed account of the events that preceded the quietus shooting heron - Md.) is given below.
 H.P.